renantmagalhaes/renantmagalhaes/README.md

 ## :space_invader: Hello, my name is Renan

-I’m a DevOps engineer focussed in cloud computing and cybersecurity.
+I’m a DevSecOps engineer.

+I :heart: cybersecurity and cloud computing (and all its possibilities)

-If you want to know more about me or my work feel free to contact me via my social medias bellow or [access my website](https://rtm.codes)
+If you want to know more about me or my work, feel free to contact me via my social medias bellow or [access my website](https://rtm.codes)

 <br/>